 Being Under the Influence of Any Controlled Substance for Unauthorized Purpose: It is a violation of Nebraska law to be under the influence of any controlled substance for a purpose other than the treatment of a sickness or injury as prescribed or administered by a practitioner.
 In a prosecution under this subdivision, it shall not be necessary for the state to prove that the accused was under the influence of any specific controlled substance, but it shall be sufficient for a conviction under this subdivision for the state to prove that the accused was under the influence of some controlled substance by proving that the accused did manifest physical and physiological symptoms or reactions caused by the use of any controlled substance.
+Any person who violates this section shall be guilty of a Class III misdemeanor.
 Neb.
-Rev. Stat. § 28-417(1) (g) (Reissue 2008).
+Rev. Stat. § 28-417(1) (g) (Reissue 2016).